 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of ritonavir oral liquid could be fatal to a child.

 Using this medicine will not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Ritonavir side effects

-irregular heartbeats, feeling like you might pass out;
+irregular heartbeats, or a light-headed feeling (like you might pass out);

 easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin;

 high blood sugar--increased thirst, increased urination, hunger, dry mouth, fruity breath odor; or